huyhnguy/Popinjay-Messaging-App/README.md

     4. Within your .env file, write ```CLOUDINARY_CLOUD_NAME=``` and add your cloud name
     5. Write ```CLOUDINARY_API_KEY=``` and add your api key
     6. Write ```CLOUDINARY_API_SECRET=``` and add your api secret
-8. Within your 'app.js' file, in the 'corsOptions' variable, change the origin to 'http://localhost:5173'
+8. cd back to the project root directory and into the 'frontend' directory
-9. run ```npm run devstart``` in your bash/command line
+9. run ```npm install``` in your bash/command line
-10. In a different terminal window, cd back to the project root directory and into the 'frontend' directory
+10. cd back to the project root directory
-11. run ```npm install``` in your bash/command line
+11. run ```npm run heroku-postbuild``` in your bash/command line
-12. Within the 'src' directory, go through each react component and, for all fetching, replace the domain of every string with 'http://localhost:3000'.
-For example ```fetch('https://popinjay-7457d2787149.herokuapp.com/api/login'...``` would become ```fetch('http://localhost:3000/api/login'...```
 12. run ```npm run dev``` in your bash/command line
-13. Visit your localhost site 'http://localhost:5173'
+13. Visit your app at 'http://localhost:3000'